openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 When no node selector is specified the images will be pinned in all the nodes of the cluster.

-When a `PinnedImageSet` object is added, modified or deleted the machine config operator will create, modify or delete the configuration file, reload the CRI-O configuration (with the equivalent of `systemctl reload crio`) and then it will use the CRI-O gRPC API to run the equivalent of `crictl pull` for each of the images.
+When a `PinnedImageSet` custom resource is added, modified or deleted the machine config operator will create, modify or delete the configuration file, reload the CRI-O configuration (with the equivalent of `systemctl reload crio`) and then it will use the CRI-O gRPC API to run the equivalent of `crictl pull` for each of the images.

 Note that this will happen in all the nodes of the cluster that match the node selector.